 The Greathouse Visitor Center is located in an underground chamber excavated in the mid-1920s.
 View the workings of a 20th-century sand mine and learn about the lives of 19th-century coal and 20th-century sand miners.
 The center contains displays, photographs, and artifacts related to the park’s coal and sand mining eras.

 Admission is free.
-Parking fee is $5 per vehicle on weekends and holidays (Visa/Master Card, cash or check only).
+Parking fee is $5 per vehicle on weekends and holidays, when the kiosk is attended (Visa/Master Card, cash or check only).
 For more information, call (510) 544-2750.

 Hazel-Atlas Mine Tour